Even a small amount of money you can save does count when renovating your home or refinishing your old wood furniture.

-While the main ingredients in wood paint are unsaturated polyester, polyurethane, etc. the wall paint consist of raw materials like synthetic resin.
+While the main ingredients in wood paint are unsaturated polyester, polyurethane, etc. the wall paint consists of raw materials like synthetic resin.

-Wall paint is generally designed to work best when applied to drywall or walls made of brick, cement, and mortar.
+Wall paints like emulsions are generally designed to work best when applied to drywall or walls made of brick, cement, and mortar.

-These are either oil-based paints like enamel (that works with a paint thinner and mineral oils) or water-based paints like latex that works with water.
+These are either oil-based paints like enamel (that works with a paint thinner and mineral oils) or water-based paints like latex that work with water.

 Unlike wall paints, wood paints and lacquers get adhered better to wood’s surface like your wooden furniture, doors, windows, wood floors, etc.

-However these cannot be resist scrub or washed as conveniently as wall paint.
+However, these cannot resist scrub or wash as conveniently as wall paint.

 Can You Apply Wall Paint Over Wood Surface?

-Although wall paint can be applied over wood surface, it is not an ideal choice.
+Although wall paint can be applied over wood surfaces, it is not an ideal choice.

-Many people tend to buy latex wall paint (in place of wood paint) to use on wood surface simply because there is good price difference between both.
+Many people tend to buy latex wall paint (in place of wood paint) to use on the wood surface simply because there is a good price difference between both.

-On the flip side, if you have leftover paint that you have purchased for painting walls, you should not let them go wasted.
+On the flip side, if you have leftover masonry paint that you have purchased for painting walls or bricks, you should not let them go wasted.

-Instead, you can use it by applying it to your old furniture items to give them a nicer finish and appeal.
+Instead, you can use it by applying it to your old furniture items or hardwood skirting boards to give them a nicer finish and appeal.